bbc/vc2_conformance/README.md

 * `vc2-bitstream-viewer`: A VC-2 bitstream viewer which unpacks and displays the raw values encoded in the bitstream.
 A diagnostic tool.

+* `vc2-bitstream-generator`: A VC-2 bitstream generator.
+Generates bitstreams
+  based on low-level descriptions of bitstream contents written in JSON format.

 Developers
 ----------